zhulabgroup/phenology-spore/README.md

 # `vignettes/`
 Contains all the core R Markdown files for reproducing the analysis.

-- `analysis.Rmd` Performs all data wrangling and processing.
+- `processing.Rmd` Performs all data wrangling and processing.

 - `main_text.Rmd` Generates the figures used in the main text of the manuscript.